shortmoose/toobig/README.md

 - Data deduplication.
 If you have the same file multiple times this will store only one blob to represent all of those original files.

+## Why Use TooBig?

+TooBig's architecture of separating file metadata (refs) from file content (blobs) provides several powerful advantages:

+### Efficient Syncing and Backups

+Have you ever reorganized a photo library and then had to wait for rsync to re-upload gigabytes of data, even though the files themselves didn't change?
+With TooBig, you only sync the tiny *ref* files.
+The large *blobs* (your actual data) wasn't renamed or moved, making synchronization and backups dramatically faster and more efficient.

+### Verifiable Data Integrity

+Because each blob's filename is its SHA-256 checksum, verifying your entire collection is trivial. `toobig fsck` can easily confirm that none of your files have suffered from bit rot or corruption during transfers between hard drives, cloud storage, or backup media over the years.

+### Version Control Your Files with Git

+Git is powerful, but struggles with large binary files.
+TooBig allows you to commit your directory structure—the lightweight *ref* files—to a Git repository.
+This lets you track every change, rename, and reorganization of your assets without bloating the repository.
+You get a complete version history for your massive files without the performance penalty of storing the actual files in Git.

 ## Install